carlCarlson6/CamillionCodeAssignment/README.md

 In this repository you will find my code solution for the code assigment by [Camillion](https://www.camillion.app/).
 The assigment consist on coding a news API that will store and retrieve news articles focusing on quality and good practices, more detais on *Backend Code Test.pdf*.

+I have tried to follow the SOLID principles and a some-like clean architecture.

 The source code of the project can be found on the NewsBackend subfolder next to the test suits.

 To download and run the code open a terminal window and execute the following commands: